Faculty and Staff

 Lam Tsoi (蔡琳), Chinese Program Coordinator & Classroom Teacher - Lam Tsoi joined Shu Ren in December 2010 as a volunteer.
 Tsoi has been teaching in the after-school Chinese program and assisting in K-4 classes at Shu Ren since 2011.
 Previous to working at Shu Ren, Tsoi worked in a public high school in Hong Kong for 10 years teaching Chinese, Chinese History and Mandarin.
 Tsoi received a B.A. and a Master of Philosophy (Chinese Literature) degree from Hong Kong University.
 Tsoi holds Chinese and Mandarin teaching credential in Hong Kong and has also passed the California Single Subject Test – Chinese.
 Tsoi enjoys reading, travelling and eating.

-Adrian Clark, English Classroom Teacher – Adrian joined Shu Ren in 2014.
-Previous to working at Shu Ren, Adrian worked in a public school in the United Kingdom, teaching 4th and 5th grade.
-Adrian’s first degree was BSc (hons) in Crime & Investigation from the University of Teesside, before deciding to pursue a career in teaching.
-In 2011, Adrian received his Postgraduate Certificate in Education along with Qualified Teacher Status from Northumbria University in the United Kingdom.
-In his free time Adrian enjoys playing a range of sports including golf, tennis and soccer.
-As well as this, he is a keen visitor to the movies to see all the new releases.
+Adrian Clark, 3rd Grade Teacher and K-6 PE Teacher- Adrian joined Shu Ren in 2014.
+Previous to working at Shu Ren, Adrian worked at a public school in England (UK), teaching 4th and 5th grade.
+His first degree was a BSc (hons) in Crime & Investigation from the University of Teesside.
+After working as a sports coach and teaching assistant in elementary, middle and high schools, Adrian’s talents for working with young people were recognized by a number of colleagues, who encouraged him to go on and make a difference in young people’s lives by becoming a teacher.
+In 2010, Adrian pursued a career in teaching and a year later received his Postgraduate Certificate in Education along with Qualified Teacher Status from the University of Northumbria (England).
+Adrian’s teaching philosophy is to allow children to be individuals and express themselves freely, while carrying out lessons that are meaningful and creative.
+Furthermore, he considers the IB model to be the most effective way of teaching, as it not only delivers an engaging approach through inquiry-based learning, but also has the ability to develop the ‘whole child’ both emotionally and socially.
+In his free time, Adrian enjoys playing a range of sports including golf, tennis and soccer.
+Additionally, he is a keen visitor to the movies to see all the new releases.

 Zhiling Xu (许志玲), Chinese Assistant Teacher – Zhiling Xu joined Shu Ren in 2010 as summer camp preschool head teacher.
 Zhiling earned a B.A. degree from South China Normal University and had been teaching in Guangzhou for 12 years.
 Zhiling has been an assistant teacher at prek3 and prek4 since 2011.
 Previous to working at Shu Ren, Zhiling has been teaching at Berkeley-Albany Chinese School and Keystone Chinese School in Albany for over 10 years.
 Zhiling has been taking courses in Early Childhood Education in the U.S. and she worked at UC Berkeley Family Resource Center with infant and preschool children for two years.
 She enjoys reading, swimming, and hiking.